iamandrewliao/openpi/README.md

 uv run examples/libero/convert_libero_data_to_lerobot.py --data_dir .../tensorflow_datasets/
 ```
 The converted LeRobot dataset will be in '~/.cache/huggingface/lerobot' ($HF_LEROBOT_HOME).
 If you're wondering why not .../tensorflow_datasets/pick_green_into_bowl in the uv run command, RAW_DATASET_NAMES (line 31) is used in line 73 to specify the dataset name.
+If you just want to test out Libero inference (no finetuning), skip to step 3.

 ### 2. Defining training configs and running training